-The beneficiary families were chosen in cooperation with the local government, based on HFH criteria and the inclusion of their homes on the list of most landslide-prone zone or the fact that the families are living in emergency shelter.
-The new homes are 68m2 consisting of 3 rooms, kitchen and exterior latrine.
-They are built of cement, stone, wood, mud bricks, and galvanized iron sheets.
+The beneficiary families were chosen in cooperation with the local government, based on Habitat's criteria and the inclusion of their homes on the list of most landslide-prone zones or the fact that the families are living in emergency shelter.
+The new homes are 68 square meeters, consisting of three rooms, a kitchen and an exterior latrine.
+They are built of cement, stone, wood, mud bricks and galvanized iron sheets.
 Any reuseable materials will also be taken from the old homes in order to reduce construction costs.
 All the houses are being made earthquake resistant via seismic belts and steel-concrete reinforcement.